Is Polygon (MATIC) a Good Crypto Investment?

 Other Similar Networks

-Before you invest in polygon cryptocurrency, it is essential to determine if it could face any roadblocks in the future.
+Before you invest in polygon, it is essential to determine if it could face any roadblocks in the future.
 The primary concern for the platform is the presence of other blockchain network projects, like Avalanche and Polkadot.

 These projects may start coexisting in the coming years, leaving no room for Polygon to be hyped up.
 Moreover, Ethereum is making efforts to upgrade its platform.
-That upgrade — initially called Etherium 2.0 and now referred to as The Merge — will result in a transition from the current proof-of-work chain to the new proof-of-stake chain.
+That upgrade — initially called Ethereum 2.0 and now referred to as The Merge — will result in a transition from the current proof-of-work chain to the new proof-of-stake chain.
 Once the merge is complete, it could lower Polygon’s popularity.

 Polygon’s Price Increased by 13,000%